danielyou0230/danielyou0230.github.io/_posts/2015-03-01-summary-delay-scheduling.md

 ---
 layout: post
-title: Reading - Delay Scheduling
+title: Summary - Delay Scheduling
+comment: True
 ---

 This is a paper motivated by the scheduling problem raised in traditional FIFO strategy in data-intensive cluster computing system.